10-Day Finland Winter Itinerary: Lapland, Helsinki and Tallinn

 Day 3: Levi

-• Afternoon: Snowmobile safari through snow-filled forests and lakes.
+• Afternoon — Snowmobile safari through snow-filled forest and across frozen lakes.
+Highly recommended.

 Husky safari